 - for at least 2 months.

-- Always mark up your exercises with the correct shapes (within the Memory Drawing course we do our shape exercises on tracing paper and mark them up with red colored pencil).
+- Always mark up your exercises with the correct shapes (it’s often best to do you shape exercises on tracing paper and mark them up with red colored pencil).

 - Review the previous week’s attempts before starting the current week.